Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: Numerical experiments

 Now, we are interested in the weak error of the RFF-Euler scheme with respect to the classical Euler scheme.
 In Figure~\ref{fig:weak_error_phi}, we illustrate a weak error analysis of the proposed simulation scheme by evaluating the convergence of expectations of smooth test functions.
 More precisely, for a given test function \(\phi\), we consider the weak error defined by:

 where \(X_n^{M}(T_f)\) denotes the numerical approximation of the process at time \(T_f\) using the RFF-Euler scheme and \(X_n(T_f)\) is its classical Euler counterpart.
-The expectations are estimated using Monte Carlo simulations and the weak errors are reported for two representative test functions, \(\phi(x) = x^2\) and \(\phi(x) = \exp(-x^2)\).
+The expectations are estimated using Monte Carlo sampling and the weak errors are reported for two representative test functions, \(\phi(x) = x^2\) and \(\phi(x) = \exp(-x^2)\).
 The figure compares scenarios in which the numerical and reference solutions are driven either by distinct Brownian paths or by the same Brownian path, for two values of the Hurst exponent \(H\).
-This setup allows us to assess the sole impact of the RFF kernel approximation on the one hand, and both the impact of Brownian regularization and the RFF approximation on the other hand on the accuracy of weak approximations.
+This setup allows us to assess the sole impact of the RFF kernel approximation on the one hand and both the impact of Brownian regularization and the RFF approximation on the other hand.

 The results displayed in Figure~\ref{fig:weak_error_phi} indicate a clear and consistent decay of the weak error as the RFF approximation is refined, for both test functions under consideration.
 Using a common Brownian path systematically reduces the weak error by a factor of about $10$.
 Moreover, the qualitative behaviour of the weak error remains similar as a function of $M$ for both \(\phi(x)=x^2\) and \(\phi(x)=\exp(-x^2)\), suggesting that the numerical scheme exhibits robust weak convergence.\\